-Tom Rosen Field (2018) is the home for Morningside lacrosse and serves as a practice soccer field.
+Tom Rosen Field (2018) serves as a practice soccer field.

 Rosen Ag Center - LAGS Greenhouse (2022) a 3,300 square foot greenhouse located on a 2.5 acre site of the former Longfellow Elementary School.
 The greenhouse provides laboratory and teaching space for students in the Ag Program.